EIB Group celebrates tenth anniversary of its local office in Croatia

 The European Investment Bank Group (EIB Group) is marking the tenth anniversary of its local office in Croatia, celebrating a decade of partnership that has helped advance the country’s sustainable, long‑term development.

-The 10th‑anniversary celebrations of the EIB office in Croatia feature an open‑air photo exhibition at Europa Square in Zagreb, showcasing the most impactful EIB‑financed projects in the country.
+The 10th‑anniversary celebrations of the EIB Group office in Croatia, currently headed by Sladjana Cosic, feature an open‑air photo exhibition at Europa Square in Zagreb, showcasing the most impactful EIB‑financed projects in the country.
 The exhibition is open to the public until 31 October.

 “During the past decade, Croatia has undergone a true transformation as an economy and EIB Group is proud of our role in this process.
 With over €10 billion invested, the EIB Group established itself as a reliable partner to both the public and private clients in Croatia, turning European priorities into Croatian opportunities, safeguarding jobs, and creating new business prospects.
 Looking ahead, the EIB Group will continue to support Croatia’s green transition, digital networks, and social infrastructure to anchor prosperity, boost competitiveness, and retain Croatian talent,” said Teresa Czerwińska, EIB Vice‑President responsible for operations in Croatia.